-HeatWave is a distributed, scalable, shared-nothing, in-memory, columnar, query processing engine designed for fast execution of analytic queries.
+HeatWave is a distributed, scalable, shared-nothing, in-memory, hybrid columnar, query processing engine designed for extreme performance.
 It is enabled when you add a HeatWave cluster to a MySQL DB System.

 A HeatWave cluster includes a MySQL DB System node and two or more

 HeatWave nodes.
-The MySQL DB System node has HeatWave plugin that is
+The MySQL DB System node has a HeatWave plugin that is

 responsible for cluster management, loading data into the